 As a result, our early polling shows a UK mid-range and enterprise accounting software market fragmented between numerous outposts of client/server products.
 One factor we will be monitoring is the extent to which these business turn to the Xero, QuickBooks and Sage cloud “ecosystems” to string together more cost-effective, DIY finance suites.

 We have to assume finance managers who maintain costly client/server finance systems are aware of all the cloud alternatives, but for the past decade we have seen little appetite to make the leap into the cloud.
 Will 2018 be the year when cloud accounting starts to pick up momentum among larger organisations?

 Are you part of the cloud future, or sticking with tried and tested on-premise systems?
 Either way, we want to hear from you in the 2018 Accounting Excellence Awards software survey.
 You can rate as many products as you like and it only takes a few minutes for each.
-The results will be fed back to survey participants and AccountingWEB members in a series of software buyer’s guides due later this year.
+The results will be fed back to survey participants and AccountingWEB members in a series of software reviews.